Descent098/compsci/compsci-kb/programming/Basics.md

 ## Scoping (TODO)
 Variables don’t exist forever.
 If they did then long running programs would be very inefficient.
 What programming languages do instead is they scope variables, so they get deleted when they’re no longer needed.
 The scoping rules, and how they apply differ by language.

 This also helps to avoid some common issues that might come up with variables.
 For example lets say you have some code that uses the variable name then later you have some code that also uses name.
 In this case whichever one comes last would override the other.
 However if they are in different scopes, then they can be used independent of one another.
-Often for example you can have a program where `name` is used in one file, and `name` is used in antother file, but since the variables are scoped to each file they don't conflict.
+Often for example you can have a program where `name` is used in one file, and `name` is used in another file, but since the variables are scoped to each file they don't conflict.
 For example:

 ```
 file1.name // Kieran